Varnajalam: Critical reception

 G. Ulaganathan of Deccan Herald wrote, "For a thriller, the first half lacks consistency.
 The screenplay is a bit slow and most of the scenes are predictable.
 But the second half is fast-paced.
 Vidyasagar’s musical score is just average and none of the songs are appealing".
 Malathi Rangarajan of The Hindu wrote, "On the face of it GJ Cinema's "Varnajaalam" (the title is a well-thought out one) is just another tale of revenge.
 But Nakulan Ponnusamy's treatment gives new dimensions to the narration.
 Though it is a thriller of sorts surprisingly the film has very few action scenes.
 But fear and suspense continue to mount at every stage, till the climax".
 Malini Mannath of Chennai Online wrote "It's a debutant's work, and the director should be commended for attempting to give a different style to the narration.
 Of trying to present a routine vendetta story, in the garb of a psychological thriller.
 But the attempt is not entirely successful.
 It's a case of good intentions gone awry!".

-Indiainfo wrote "Srikanth’s attempt of portraying negative role flounders at the start itself.
+Indiainfo wrote, "Srikanth’s attempt of portraying negative role flounders at the start itself.
 His much-hyped VARNAJALAM is very clichéd.
 Lackluster screenplay and direction, predictable narration and slow pace of the film make it unwatchable.
 Though Srikanth has done good job portraying the role of Daniel, which has gray shades, the role is ill conceived.
 The motive for he becoming villain-like is very contrived.
 Debutant director Nagulan Ponnusamy’s amateurishness at handling linear story killed the film even more".
+Sify wrote, "The film has turned to be just another assembly line product as this psychological thriller has ended up as a half-baked experiment by Nakulan Ponnusamy, an amateurish debutant director".